(Meets MLEAP 4.09 Performance Evaluation Training)

 Plain and simple: performance management is hard.
 It was once said “your ability to lead is directly proportionate to your ability to withstand pain”.
 As hard as we sometimes make it, managing people is what supervisors do.
 In almost every police organization, performance management is a mandatory requirement.

-Transformational Performance Management is designed to enhance employee effectiveness through realistic and dynamic performance management.
+Performance Evaluation & Management is designed to enhance employee effectiveness through realistic and dynamic performance management.
 In a back to basics format, students will learn how to build and deliver a well thought out performance review.
 By the end of the course, students will understand the importance of proper performance management while contrasting the cost of poor or no performance management.

 What Students Will Learn: